Most traded currencies

 Switzerland’s tendency to remain neutral in geopolitical conflicts as well as its closed-door banking system contribute to its safe haven reputation.
 As a result, the value of the franc tends to rise during times of global economic instability as money is transferred into the country.

 While not a member of the European Union, a large portion of Switzerland’s trade is with EU members.
 This means the country is still vulnerable to changes in the economic performance of the euro.
-In the past, Switzerland has pegged and unpegged the franc to the euro in an attempt to stabilize and promote international trade.
+In the past, Switzerland has pegged and unpegged the franc to the euro in an attempt to stabilise and promote international trade.

 9. Hong Kong dollar (HKD)